drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-07-youtube-subs2srs-Anki.md

 2. Pasting the video's URL into [keepsubs.com](http://keepsubs.com/) results in a downloadable subtitle file in .srt format.

 -- Some Youtube videos have subtitles in more than one language.
-It may be possible to download both subtitle files seperately?
+It may be possible to download both subtitle files separately?
 That would be very useful to have timed and translated subtitles.

 3. That .srt subtitle file can be opened in [Subtitle Edit](http://www.nikse.dk/subtitleedit/).
 This program will also generate an automatic English translation of the Spanish subtitles, using the Google Translate engine.
 I saved the Spanish and English .srt files separately.